-\begin{Obs} It is possible to construct examples of models with jumps to which \autoref{Theo:Exist} applies.
-For instance, if $d=1$ and $S=\left\{S_{t}\text{; } 0\leq t \leq T\right\}$ is a compensated Poisson process, then we can take $\mathbb{Q}=\mathbb{P}$ and \autoref{Theo:Exist} holds (note that continuity of $F_{\rho}$ is not needed for this existence result).
-We do not enter into more details here as the examples we can construct look rather artificial. \end{Obs}
+\begin{remark} It is possible to construct examples of models with jumps to which Theorem~\ref{Theo:Exist} applies.
+For instance, if $d=1$ and $S=\left\{S_{t}\text{; } 0\leq t \leq T\right\}$ is a compensated Poisson process, then we can take $\mathbb{Q}=\mathbb{P}$ and Theorem~\ref{Theo:Exist} holds (note that continuity of $F_{\rho}$ is not needed for this existence result).
+We do not enter into more details here as the examples we can construct look rather artificial. \end{remark}